vsandrade/AspNET-CreatingMinimalAPIs/README.md

 This is all of the files for our Course about Asp.NET - Creating Minimal APIs

-The Summary is: 2 Section • 12 Lessons • Total Duration: ___
+The Summary is: 3 Section • 28 Lessons • Total Duration: ___

 01. Introduction
 02. Basic Structure - Minimal API
-03.
+03. Endpoints, Concepts, and Resources
 04.
 05.
 06.